 Speech-Language Pathology Assistants (SLPAs) work directly with students with communication challenges in public school settings under the supervision of a fully qualified and nationally certified speech-language pathologist (SLP).
 SLPAs have a significant role in enhancing the quality of services for children and adolescents that need support for speech, communication, reading, and writing.
 This certificate program provides the opportunity to meet the requirements for SLPA authorization in the state of Colorado, through the Colorado Department of Education to work in Colorado public schools.
 Candidates develop the knowledge and skills to work under the supervision of a certified SLP in the public school setting with ages 0-21.
-This certificate is appropriate for individuals with a BA in Speech, Language, and Hearing Sciences (SLHS), completing a BA in SLHS (enrolled in their last semester of senior year at CU), or with a BA in another field, or those who have completed or are completing equivalent leveling coursework (24 hours) through an approved SLHS department.
+This certificate is appropriate for individuals with a BA in Speech, Language, and Hearing Sciences (SLHS), completing a BA in SLHS (enrolled in their last semester of senior year at CU), or those who have completed or are completing equivalent leveling coursework (24 hours) through an approved SLHS department if their BA is in another field.
 See coursework required as listed under Apply.

 The Colorado Department of Education currently has an “authorization” credential for SLPAs who meet qualifications to work in Colorado public schools under the supervision of qualified MA-CCC-SLP speech-language pathologists.
 Please search for SLPA authorization.